Newspaper Boy (1955 film): Development

 P. Ramdas once read in Filmfare magazine that Raj Kapoor was India's youngest film director.
 Ramdas, who was 18 then, dreamed of making a film and told his friends that he would soon take this honour.
-One of his friends, S. Parameswaran, who studied with him at University College in Thiruvananthapuram, was also passionate about movies.
+One of his friends, Subramanian Parameswaran, who studied with him at University College in Thiruvananthapuram, was also passionate about movies.
 The idea to make the film was born out of Ramadas's and Parameswaran's desire to make a movie "of the beaten track."
 They were heavily inspired by the themes of Italian neorealism, which had already created waves in the Malayalam literary circles.
 The two young minds wanted to bring this new wave to cinema too.
 Ramadas was sure his own short story "Compositor" would be the best option to start with.
 The story was first published in Mahatma Malayala Masika, the world's first magazine run by students.
 It was later included in the book Thalirukal, published by Mahatma Publishing House.
 Movies of V. Shantaram also inspired Ramadas and Parameswaran to make such a "different" movie.
 As they had little knowledge about the technical aspects of cinema, they became regular visitors to the erstwhile American Information Library in Thrivananthapuram and read as much books available on cinema.
 Ramadas travelled to Madras, the then centre of South Indian filmmaking, and collected an 8 mm Kodak Baby Browny Movie Camera using which he later filmed two short films, Footpath (which was filmed from Thrissur) and Life for Film (which was filmed from Kanyakumari), which all helped him to gain some knowledge in professional movie-making.

 Ramadas wrote a "film treatment", by making certain changes in his short story, and developed it into a complete script by 1953 September–October.
 The story is retold from the perspective of a twelve-year-old boy in the screenplay.
 The story's central character is Lonappan, who was renamed as Sankaran Nair in the screenplay.
 Nair's son Appu is the central character of the film while this character has little importance in the story.
 Ramadas approached popular writer Nagavally R. S. Kurup to write dialogues, who agreed on a payment of ₹ 1000.
 Kurup submitted his work soon, but was rejected by Ramadas, stating that it was written in a typical Travancore accent but the story is taking place in Thrissur.
 Ramadas himself rewrote the dialogues in the Thrissur-slang of Malayalam.
 He planned to film the movie in May 1954, after his exams, and booked a floor of the erstwhile Merryland Studio in Thiruvananthapuram for indoor shooting.

 The film was produced by Adarsh Kalamandir, a subdivision of Mahatma Memorial Association, founded by Ramadas and his friends in 1945 as Balasangham.
 The ever-growing enthusiasm of the students found the Association venturing into a field hitherto undreamt of by the student population of the world.